 Before installing your IC's, power up your replica 1.
 With your multi-meter, check the voltages 5V and GND. make sure your LED is lit properly.
-Test pin 14 and pin 7 on the 74LS00, 74LS04, and 74LS74 to make sure you are getting 5V.
-Check pin 8 and 16 on 74LS138 and 74HC166 for 5V.
+Test pin 14 and pin 7 on the 74LS00 & 74LS04 to make sure you are getting 5V.
+Check pin 8 and 16 on 74LS138 for 5V.
 Once you are satisfied that the power is being distributed correctly, power off the replica.
-Install the Atmega8 video IC (labeled on the bottom with a white spot), the 74HC74 and the 74HC166.
+Install the P8X32A-D40 and 24LC256 EEPROM.
 Attach an RCA cable to the replica 1 video port and attach it to your monitor or TV.
 Power up your replica 1 and see if you get a cursor.
 It may move across the screen and that is normal since it is getting a false trigger.
 If the video section is working properly, turn off the replica 1 and install the rest of the chips.
 Power up the replica 1 again, this time press 'RESET' button after a couple of seconds and see if the replica 1 resets.